thescientist13/HP_Stuff/content/Harrypedia/people/Potter/James/index.md

 ---

+> “Your father, on the other hand, favored a mahogany wand.
+Eleven inches.
+Pliable.
+A little more power and excellent for transfiguration.
+Well, I say your father favored it it’s really the wand that chooses the wizard, of course.”[^230628-1]

+---

 > “Who wants to be in Slytherin?
 I think I’d leave, wouldn’t you?”
 James asked
 > the boy lounging on the seats opposite him, and with a jolt, Harry realized
 > that it was Sirius.
 Sirius did not smile.